department-of-veterans-affairs/vets-design-system-documentation/src/_components/form-controls.md

 Radio buttons allow users to see all available choices at once and select exactly one option.

-{% include storybook-preview.html height="200px" story="components-radiobuttons--default" %}
+{% include storybook-preview.html height="200px" story="components-va-radio--default" link_text="va-radio" %}

 ### Usage